 Call us anytime!

-When a transaction is declined, the financial institution will issue an ACH return code to the customer, merchant, or other party involved in the transaction.
-This code will provide information about why the transaction was declined and will also include instructions on how to proceed with the transaction.
-In some cases, the customer may need to take additional steps in order to successfully complete the transaction.
-It is important to understand that ACH return codes can be issued for both successful and unsuccessful transactions, as they serve to provide information about the status of each transaction.
+When a transaction is declined.
+The financial institution will issue an ACH return code to the customer.
+Merchant or other party involved in the transaction.
+This code will provide information about.
+Why the transaction was declined and will also include instructions.
+On how to proceed with the transaction.
+In some cases.
+The customer may need to take additional steps in order to successfully complete the transaction.
+It is important to understand ACH return codes.
+They can be issued for both successful and unsuccessful transactions, as they serve to provide information about the status of each transaction.

 The different types of ACH return codes